raffraffraff/audio-teleport/README.md

 Simple client/server for sending audio from one (Linux) host to another.

 ## How does it work?
+### Client side
-Client side: creates a dummy Pulseaudio playback device (sink) and sets it as default.
+Creates a dummy Pulseaudio playback device (sink) and sets it as default.
 It then records audio, compresses it and streams it to the server.

+### Server side
-Server side: uses systemd socket activation to detect incoming audio and start a service to buffer it and play it.
+Uses systemd socket activation to detect incoming audio and start a service to buffer it and play it.

 ## Why?
 After trying various methods to stream audio to a Raspberry Pi connected to my home audio, I found a combination that worked consistently for me.
 My requirements, in order of importance, were: